ddtam/extract-sample-vcf/README.md

 ## Execution

 The workflow is written in Nextflow.
-A SLURM submission script is written at `submit_nf.sh` and can be scheduled using
+A SLURM submission script with the necessary parameters is written at `submit_nf.sh` and can be scheduled using

 ```
 sbatch ./submit_nf.sh